 - Your attachments open properly

-What to write in an email when sending your resume
+What to write in the body of your email

 - Greeting